Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration

-Recent HCI work has begun to explore this space.
+\review{Q2} Recent HCI work has begun to explore this space.
 A series of surveys and taxonomies catalog interaction modalities and recurring patterns.
 For example, Lehmann~\etal~\cite{Lehmann2024} analyze how UI affordances mediate access to model capabilities, Luera~\etal~\cite{Luera} review input modalities across GenAI applications, Gao~\etal~\cite{Gao2024} propose a taxonomy of human–LLM communication modes, and Hu~\etal~\cite{Cook2025} identify general paradigms, \ie GenAI as medium, tool, partner, and mediator.
-Shen~\etal~\cite{Instructions} focus specifically on interaction-augmented instructions, outlining four core purposes for interaction, \ie restricting, expanding, organizing, and refining prompts.
-Complementing these descriptive efforts, Riche~\etal~\cite{Riche2025} introduce AI-Instruments, extending instrumental interaction~\cite{Beaudouin-Lafon2000} to generative settings by making prompts themselves manipulable objects and articulating principles of reification, reflection, and grounding.

-Prior work has laid important groundwork but remains limited in different ways.
-Taxonomies of GenAI interaction paradigms~\cite{Gao2024, Cook2025} primarily offer descriptive power, enumerating recurring patterns without providing a mechanism to compare or compose them.
-In contrast, AI-Instruments~\cite{Riche2025}, grounded in instrumental interaction~\cite{Beaudouin-Lafon2000}, articulate generative principles for reifying and reflecting user intent, but they stop short of offering descriptive and discriminative power across diverse system interfaces.
-This paper is intended to fill that gap by providing a formal model for describing, discriminating, and generating interaction-augmented GenAI paradigms.
+While valuable as high-level accounts, these taxonomies provide only coarse-grained descriptive and discriminative power and offer limited generative power.
+For example, Gao~\etal~\cite{Gao2024} label a \textit{prompt decomposition} subcategory, which is named as ``UI for reasoning'' in their paper, but cannot distinguish whether decomposition is performed by the human~\cite{Wu2022e} or GenAI~\cite{Jiang2023}.
+Following Hu~\etal~\cite{Cook2025}, these systems are similarly grouped under ``GenAI as medium and UI affordance for exploration'', yet cannot differentiate whether interactions are initiated by the human~\cite{Brade2023} or GenAI~\cite{Suh2023}, and whether the human~\cite{Suh2023} or GenAI~\cite{Brade2023} ultimately operates on the artifact.
+Their main drawback is the lack of fine-grained characterization of interaction flow between humans and AI, leading to the insufficient descriptive and discriminative powers.
+Shen~\etal~\cite{Instructions} advanced them by introducing detailed considerations of action timing and initiators beyond core purposes for interaction, \ie restricting, expanding, organizing, and refining prompts.
+However, it still falls short in distinguishing how intent is formulated (\eg text- vs. artifact-grounded) and what forms the post-interaction information takes (\eg linguistic vs. non-linguistic).
+For example, Shen~\etal~\cite{Instructions} cannot characterize the difference between \autoref{fig:motivating-case}-E and \autoref{fig:motivating-case}-F as ``AI-initiated, post-invocation instruction extension'', though they provide different ways to facilitate user intent formulation with pure text prompts or existing artifacts.